Uzay-G/espial/README.md

 		<>
 ```

 If you like the software, consider [sponsoring me](https://github.com/Uzay-G/espial).
-I'm a student and the support is really useful!!
+I'm a student and the support is really useful.
 If you use it in your own projects, please credit the original library.

-If you have ideas for the project and how to make it better, please open an issue or contact me!
+If you have ideas for the project and how to make it better, please open an issue or contact me.